happybono/FuzzyPotato/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Copyright
-### Copyright
-Copyright ⓒ HappyBono 2021 - 2025.
+Copyright ⓒ HappyBono 2021 - 2026.
 All rights Reserved.